nassarofficial/py-faster-rcnn/TUTORIAL.md

 ### Format the Dataset

-But we will use this common architecture for every dataset in $PY_FASTER_RCNN/data, I have added a sample dataset, and used  [labelimg](https://github.com/tzutalin/labelImg)
+But we will use this common architecture for every dataset in $PY_FASTER_RCNN/data, I have added a sample dataset, and used  [labelimg](https://github.com/tzutalin/labelImg).
+We will be using 3 images with a different class each, 'cat', 'dog', 'person'.
 ```
 py-faster-rcnn/Example_Dataset/
 |-- data/